 Crochet Snowflake Rhodes

-To make this snowflake, I used cotton thread size 10 and a 2 mm crochet hook and its final size is 8 cm (3,15 inches) in diameter.
+I used cotton thread size 10 and a 2 mm crochet hook for this snowflake motif and its final size is 8 cm (3,15 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.